FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

 being assessed in accordance with Limerick City and County Council’s Traffic

-Calming Policy for Urban Areas.---
+Calming Policy for Urban Areas.
+---
 10

 This roadway is on the proposed 2020 Roadworks Programme for overlay